WillChamness/pydns/README.md

 options:
   -h, --help            show this help message and exit -d IPADDR, --dns-server IPADDR
-                        the DNS server to be queried (default: use the first nameserver in /etc/resolv.conf) -v, --verbose         be as verbose as possible
+                        the DNS server to be queried. required if using Windows (default: use the first nameserver in /etc/resolv.conf)
+  -v, --verbose         be as verbose as possible
 ```